mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 For privacy reasons, encrypted DNS clients need to be anonymous to their encrypted DNS servers to prevent third parties from correlating client DNS queries with other data for surveillance or data mining purposes.
-However, there are cases where the client and server has a pre-existing relationship and each peer wants to prove its identity to the other.
+However, there are cases where the client and server have a pre-existing relationship and each peer wants to prove its identity to the other.
 For example, an encrypted DNS server may only wish to accept resolutions from encrypted DNS clients that are managed by the same enterprise.
 This requires mutual authentication.